rledford/qproc-mongo/README.md

 ### Fields

 Define which fields are allowed in the filter result and what type they are expected to be.
+Default values, including functions, should return valid MongoDB query filters.

 ```js
 const qproc = require("qproc-mongo");